a-voronov/computer-graphics-from-scratch/README.md

 # Computer Graphics from Scratch

-C++ implementation of [Computer Graphics from Scratch](https://gabrielgambetta.com/computer-graphics-from-scratch/) book.
+C++ implementation of [Computer Graphics from Scratch](https://gabrielgambetta.com/computer-graphics-from-scratch/) book for self-studying purposes.

 The book is using JavaScript and HTML Canvas to implement logic and display results.
 It seems to me that the easiest implementation in C++ without using any libraries, is to render results into the bmp files.